-Another future research is to repeat the quantitative research at a later time or even repeat it at regular intervals would open the possibility to explore changes and connections caused by them between digitisation and knowledge management.
+Another future research using longitudinal data is recommended.
+By repeating the quantitative research at a later time or even repeating it at regular intervals would open the possibility to explore changes and connections caused by them between digitisation and knowledge management.
 The aim of the research is to improve the knowledge management practice of Hungarian organisations getting to know it more precisely, identifying the direction of changes and development.